-To improve topic retrieval performance we use relevance models [2]; the relevance models are constructed using feedback documents and return feedback terms with an associated weight.
-Instead of constructing the relevance models based on the top x documents of the blog collection we use insights from [5] stating that many queries issued on blog search engines are in fact news related.
-We use the (contemporaneous) AQUAINT-2 news corpus to construct relevance models; the top 10 terms are selected and their weights are normalized so that their sum equals 1.
+To improve topical retrieval performance we use relevance models [2]; the relevance models are constructed using feedback documents and return feedback terms with an associated weight.
+Instead of constructing the relevance models based on the top K documents of the blog collection we use insights from [6] stating that many queries issued on blog search engines are in fact news related.
+We use the (contemporaneous) AQUAINT-2 news corpus to construct relevance models; from the top 40 document, we select the top 10 terms.
+We normalize their weights so that they sum to 1.
 The weighted query is issued against the blog collection to retrieve the final set of blog posts.